NastyaGrifon/FixTitanfall2Saves/README.md

 ## Usage

-1. Clone this repository to your local machine.
+1. Download the latest available release.
+2. Unzip the archive.
-2. Right-click on the script and select "Run as Administrator" to apply the necessary fixes.
+3. Right-click on the script and select "Run as Administrator" to apply the necessary fixes.
-3. Check Titanfall 2 to ensure that the save issues are resolved.
+4. Check Titanfall 2 to ensure that the save issues are resolved.

 ## Disclaimer